Dido Elizabeth Belle: At Kenwood House

 A brief reference to Belle occurs in volume II of James Beattie's Elements of Moral Science.
 Beattie refers to her intelligence, saying "But I happened, a few days after, to see his theory overturned, and my conjecture established by a negro girl about ten years old, who had been six years in England, and not only spoke with the articulation and accent of a native, but repeated some pieces of poetry, with a degree of elegance, which would have been admired in any English child of her years."
 Following this is a footnote which states, "She was in Lord Mansfield's family; and at his desire, and in his presence, repeated those pieces of poetry to me.
 She was called Dido, and I believe is still alive."
-This and the quotations from Thomas Hutchinson are some of the few direct references to Dido found in primary source material.
-However, neither Beattie nor Hutchinson were aware of Dido's familial ties to Lord Mansfield.
+This and the quotations from Thomas Hutchinson are some of the few direct references to Belle found in primary source material.
+However, neither Beattie nor Hutchinson were aware of Belle's familial ties to Lord Mansfield.

 Lord Mansfield ruled on a related matter of the status of slaves in England in his capacity as Lord Chief Justice of England and Wales.
 When called on in 1772 to judge Somerset v Stewart, the case of an escaped slave whose owner wanted to send him back to the West Indies for sale, Mansfield tried hard to prevent the case coming to trial; Mansfield also suggested to Somerset's abolitionist protectors to buy him from Stewart, but they refused.
-The case went for trial and he decreed:
+The case went for trial, and he decreed:

 The state of slavery is of such a nature, that it is incapable of being introduced on any reasons, moral or political; but only positive law, which preserves its force long after the reasons, occasion, and time itself from whence it was created, is erased from memory: it's so odious, that nothing can be suffered to support it but positive law.
-Whatever inconveniences, therefore, may follow from a decision, I cannot say this case is allowed or approved by the law of England; and therefore the black must be discharged.
+Whatever inconveniences, therefore, may follow from a decision, I cannot say this case is allowed or approved by the law of England; and therefore, the black must be discharged.

 Mansfield ruled that slavery did not exist in common law and had never been introduced by positive law.
 He later said his decision was intended only to apply to the slave at issue in the case.
-Mansfield's ruling may have warned for some slave owners to not bring their slaves to England, but it did not stop slavery in the colonies.
+Mansfield's ruling may have warned some slave owners to not bring their slaves to England, but it did not stop slavery in the colonies.
 Later his ruling was used by the abolitionists to argue that slavery was abolished in England.